slarkdarr/slarkdarr/README.md

 - 🌱 I’m currently learning C
 - 👯 I’m looking to collaborate on Python or C Problem
 - 💬 Ask me about anything :relaxed:
-- 🥅 My Goals: Becoming an expert in Computer Engineering and being a highly-skilled Software Engineer :computer:
+- 🥅 My Goals: Becoming an expert in Computer Engineering and being a highly-skilled Full-Stack Developer :computer:
 - ⚡ Fun Facts: Besides programming, I like to play piano and guitar :musical_keyboard: :guitar:.
 I love classical music :musical_score:.
 I've been playing some musical instruments since I was five.

 ### Connect with me: